Psychological Sciences (BA/MA)

 - Students holding degrees from non-US institutions must request a course-by-course transcript evaluation from a member of the National Association of Credential Evaluation Services or by Educated Choices.
 TOEFL (Test of English as a foreign language), IELTS (International English Language Testing System) or Duolingo English Test are required for applicants to any program who earned their degree in a country where English is not the official language.
 Please check our International Applicants page for more information and for our current TOEFL/IELTS Waiver Policy.

 This program is 35 credits: Three courses for nine credits will be transferred from the UG program.
 For more information, please visit the Psychology (Combined BA/MA) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us:

 The Graduate School

-If you have specific inquiries regarding your program of interest, please contact the Psychology (BA/MA) Program Coordinator:
+If you have specific inquiries regarding your program of interest, please contact the Psychological Sciences (BA/MA) Program Coordinator: